• Skip to main content

 Cubed raw white fish on cutting board with knife.

-• Add the lemon juice to the fish cubes, making sure they are all covered in it.
+• Add the lime or lemon juice to the fish cubes, making sure they are all covered in it.

 Glass bowl with raw white fish and a lemon juicer.

-• Let the fish sit in the lemon juice for at least 30 minutes or up to 4 hours in the fridge to cure.
+• Let the fish sit in the lime juice for at least 30 minutes or up to 4 hours in the fridge to cure.
 The time it takes will depend on your taste.

 Glass bowl with cubed raw white fish and lemon juice.